grame-cncm/faust/tools/benchmark/README.md

 - `-emcc to compile the generated C code with Emscripten (still experimental)`
 - `-jsmem to generate a wasm module and wrapper code using JavaScript side allocated wasm memory`

+## faust-osc-controller

+The **faust-osc-controller** tool allows to control an OSC aware Faust running program (that is a DSP program possibly compiled with *faust2xx* and the *-osc* option).
+It will ask the program for its JSON description to build a "proxy" User Interface to control the distant program.
+Communications can be bi-directionnal, so that the proxy controler can display output control values coming from the distant program (like bargraphs for instance).

+`faust-osc-controller root [-port <port>] [-outport <port>]`

+Set root to the OSC program name (like '/freeverb').
+Then use the available options:

+- `-port <port> to set the OSC input port`
+- `-outport <port>' to set the OSC output port`

+Note that the OSC *input port* of the **faust-osc-controller** tool has to be the *output port* of the controlled program.
+And the OSC *output port* of the **faust-osc-controller** tool has to be the *input port* of the controlled program.
+The controler and controlled programs both have to send messages using the -xmit (1|2) parameter, depending if you use real paths or alisases.

+Example:

+- launch the remote program with `clarinetMIDI -port 5000 -outport 5001 -xmit 1`.
+Look at the OSC 'root' name that may be a bit different.
+- then start the controller tool like with: `faust-osc-controller /clarinet -port 5001 -outport 5000 -xmit 1`